loko-ai/named_entity_recognition/README.md

 </p>

+**Note:** The first time you run the extension you'll have to wait a while to build the loko-entity-extractor image.

 You can then go back to your project and run it.

 In order to start the project remember to press the play button on the right of the project's name: